Vijali Ghar

 Vijali Ghar, also known as Electricity House, is an office building on Relief Road, Ahmedabad, Gujarat, India.
 It is an Art Deco building designed by Claude Batley.

 History

-The building was a headquarter of the Ahmedabad Electricity Company (AEC).
-It houses Torrent Power office which distributes electricity in the city.
+Vijali Ghar was built in 1938.
+The building was a headquarters of the Ahmedabad Electricity Company.
+It now houses the office of Torrent Power, which distributes electricity in the city.

 Architecture

 Vijali Ghar is an Art Deco building designed by Claude Batley.
-The plain façade of the building is follows the curve of the road highlighted by horizontal lines.
+The plain façade of the building follows the curve of the road, highlighted by horizontal lines.
 The main block is separated from the attic by a concrete chhajja.
 It was built with reinforced concrete.
 It also used tubular pipes for rails.